-- Existing legally constructed homes that exceed 45 percent FAR or 17 feet in height will be considered legal and non-conforming if the properties are rezoned. - Legal non-conforming homes can be maintained and repaired subject to City building permits as long as the non-conformity is not increased.
+- Existing legally constructed homes that exceed 45 percent FAR or 17 feet in height will be considered legal and non-conforming if the properties are rezoned. - Legal non-conforming homes can be maintained and repaired subject to City building permits provided the non-conformity is not increased.